L-GTA: Latent Generative Modeling for Time Series Augmentation: Introduction

 \section{Introduction}

-In the era of big data, time series analysis has emerged as a critical tool in various domains ranging from financial markets~\cite{CHENG2022108218} to health monitoring~\cite{gitto2021forecasting}, from climate forecasting~\cite{Fathi2022} to retail sales predictions~\cite{KARMY201959}.
+In the era of big data, time series analysis has emerged as a critical tool in various domains ranging from financial markets~\cite{CHENG2022108218}, climate forecasting~\cite{Fathi2022} to retail sales predictions~\cite{KARMY201959}.
 Accurate and insightful time series analysis can lead to predictive models that provide crucial information for decision-making processes.
 Nevertheless, the performance of these models significantly depends on the quality and quantity of the available data.
 Also, collecting labeled time series data for a specific task or domain can be challenging.

 Similarly, real-world time series data often exhibit complex dependencies, non-linear dynamics, and high dimensionality.
 They may also be affected by noise, irregular sampling, and missing values, further complicating their analysis and modeling.
 As a result, models trained on such data often fail to generalize well, leading to poor predictive performance when applied to unseen data.
 In such scenarios, data augmentation techniques, which generate synthetic data samples from the original data, offer a promising solution.
 They increase the quantity of the data and improve model robustness by providing diversified data instances~\cite{Wen_2021}.
 The problem with traditional data augmentation techniques for time series data, such as jittering, scaling, and warping, is that they are relatively simple and may not adequately capture the complexities often found in relevant datasets.
 Furthermore, these techniques are difficult to apply in a controlled manner, which may introduce artificial distortions that deviate significantly from real-world scenarios.
 Consequently, this reduces the practical utility of the models trained on such data.